 Another major force in the green marketing area is the firm's willingness to maintain its competitive position.
 In most of the cases, firms observe competitors promoting their environmental behaviors and attempt to emulate this behavior.
 It is only in some instances that this competitive pressure causes an entire industry to modify and thus reduce its detrimental environmental behavior.
 For example, it could be argued that Xerox's "Revive 100% Recycled paper" was introduced a few years ago in an attempt to address the introduction of recycled photocopier paper by other manufacturers.
-Many companies take up green marketing to maintain their competitive edge.
-The green marketing initiatives by niche companies such as Body Shop and Green & Black have prompted many mainline competitors to follow suit.
+Many companies take up green marketing initiatives by niche companies such as Body Shop and Green & Black have prompted many mainline competitors to follow suit.